bobadams1/house_finder/README.md

 <div style="text-align:center;">
     <figure>
         <img src="images/zoom-in.gif"><br>
         <figcaption>...
 Enhance ...
 Enhance ...
 Enhance ...
 Enhance...<br><br>Variable Zoom Rates.
-Image Credit: Google Satelite Imagery</figcaption>
+Image Credit: Google Satellite Imagery</figcaption><br>
     </figure>
 </div><br>

-Satelite Imagery is captured using Google's Earth Engine API and Google Satelite imagery.
+Satellite Imagery is captured using Google's Earth Engine API and Google Satellite imagery.
 Images are captured in two offset overlapping grids within the designated geographic boundary to maximize coverage and capture of complete buildings within individual images.
 To aid in locating houses geographically, images are named with the latitude and longitude of the center of the image.

-For more details, see [here](###-satelite-and-aerial-imagery).
+For more details, see [here](###-satellite-and-aerial-imagery).

 #### 3. Model Selection
 Matterport's Mask-RCNN model is selected to take advantage of a high quality, open source instance segmentation Convolutional Neural Network, and to minimize training time and resource requirements.
 A version of the model upgraded for compatibility with Tensorflow versions 2+ is sourced from a branch created by Adam Kelly (aktwelve) via github and run in Google Colab.